Intensely Private Melania Trump Reportedly Miserable In Role As First Lady

 Melania Trump has been in the national spotlight since her husband announced his unlikely presidential campaign.
-Fast forward nearly two years, and the 46-year-old ex-model and Slovenian native is now the First Lady of the United States.
+Fast forward nearly two years, and the 46-year-old ex-model and Slovenian native is now the first lady of the United States.
 Because of her newfound social status and her husband’s new gig as leader of the free world, Melania Trump and her life have become a matter of constant public discussion and scrutiny, and sources close to the first family say that the situation has left Melania “miserable.”

 The attacks on Melania Trump began well before Donald pulled off his unexpected White House win in November.
 During the campaign season she was frequently trashed in the media.
 Things got so bad for Melania that she was forced to file a libel lawsuit against a blogger and several prominent publications which spread unfounded rumors that she had once worked as an escort.